jj-tutorial/tutorial/book/src/core-concepts/throwing-away-changes-and-jj-undo.md

 Having an empty change with no description is fine to have if it's `@`, or if it has children.
 Here's a fun party trick:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:226:231}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:206:210}}

 That's right: `jj new` can take `--before` or `--after` flags to squish a change in between others.
 (Yes, we're trying to make squish happen.)
 And `--no-edit` means that we don't want to move our working copy to the new change: `@` stays right where it is:

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:232:242}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:213:222}}

 So that change is fine.
-But what if we destroy `@`?
-Well, that's what `jj abandon` does by default:
+But what if we move away from these changes?
+Let's make a new change on top of `trunk`:

+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:225:228}}

+We had two empty commits on top of `goodbye-world` before, but what about now?

-{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:246:249}}
+{{#trycmdinclude tests/tests/cmd/getting-started.trycmd:230:239}}

-Since we threw away `@`, what should our working copy be? `jj abandon` will make us a new change on top of our old parent, that way we wouldn't end up accidentally mutating any changes we weren't trying to modify.

-This is also true any time we move `@` away from a commit that's empty, has no description, and no parents: `jj` will get rid of it for us. `jj new` liberally!
-You won't litter up your history with a bunch of empty changes.
+Our empty change `nvnlxpxw` was discarded, automatically.
+You don't have to worry about `jj new` littering up your repository, empty changes will end up abandoned.